ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.44] 05.07.2018 =
+* Update: URE had executed 'profile_update' action after update of user permissions from the user permissions editor page: Users->selected user->Capabilities.
+  It was replaced with 'ure_user_permissions_update' action now.
+It will allow to exclude conflicts with other plugins - "WP Members" [lost checkbox fields values](https://wordpress.org/support/topic/conflict-with-wp-members-2/), for example.
+* Update: Additional options for role (like "Hide admin bar" at the bottom of URE page) did not applied to the user with 'ure_edit_roles' capability.
+This conditon was removed.
+* Update: fix PHP notice 'Undefined offset: 0 in ...' at includes/classes/protect-admin.php, not_edit_admin(), where the 1st element of $caps array not always has index 0.
+* Update: PHP required version was increased up to 5.4.

 = [4.43] 05.06.2018 =
 * Update: references to non-existed roles are removed from the URE role additional options data storage after any role update.
 * Fix: Additional options section view for the current role was not refreshed properly after other current role selection.